-While CFS screenings are postponed, we are catching up on a variety of behind-the-scenes projects — including some digitization work suitable for at-home viewing (see below), the new CFS Zine “Infuriating Times”, and the mystery film and projector loan program!
+While CFS screenings are postponed, we are catching up on a variety of behind-the-scenes projects — see below!

 Want to become a regular supporter of CFS?
 We’re now on Patreon!
 Contributions help us keep the projectors rolling and the lights on, and we’ll send you fun things in return!